reduxjs/redux/docs/basics/Reducers.md

 }
 ```

 Now we can rewrite the main reducer as a function that calls the reducers managing parts of the state, and combines them into a single object.
-It also doesn't need to know the complete initial state anymore.
+It also doesn't need to know the complete initial state any more.
 It's enough that the child reducers return their initial state when given `undefined` at first.

 ```js
 function todos(state = [], action) {